mn842001/Project-Draft-Using-React/README.md

-This is the second draft of the mighty FIELDWISE  project using React (cool stuff).
+This is the second draft of the mighty FIELDWISE  project using React (cool stuff!).